isabelschoepsthiel/technologie/postgres95/README.md

 	as well as the GNU dld library.
 Flex version 2.5.3 has a known bug.

 NeXT:
-	The NeXT port was supplied by Isabel Schoeps
+	The NeXT port was supplied by Isabel Schoeps Thiel
 	It requires a SysV IPC emulation library and header files for shared libary and semaphore stuff.
 Tom just happens to sell such a product so contact him for information.
 He has also indicated that